 The foundation was created in 2008 following a $25 million donation from nib health funds, which was raised through the issue of new shares at the time of listing nib on the Australian Securities Exchange (ASX) in November 2007.

-Since inception, the foundation has committed more than $12.9 million in grant funding to 95 charity partners to deliver practical health programs.
-Our corpus is invested, and the balance at June 2015 was $21.5 million.
+Since inception, the foundation has committed more than $15 million in grant funding to 105 charity partners to deliver practical health programs that are making a real and measurable difference to the health and wellbeing of people and communities.

-Whilst nib foundation is a separate legal entity governed by an independent Board of Directors, we retain close ties with our founder nib health funds.
+While nib foundation is a separate legal entity governed by an independent Board of Directors, we retain close ties with our founder nib health funds.
 The foundation operates from nib's head office in Newcastle where we receive significant operational and in-kind support, allowing us to keep our overheads low and maximise the funding we allocate each year for community health benefit.

 Our grant programs

-Each year, we aim to provide up to $2 million in funding to support a range of Multi-Year Partners and Community Partners.
+Each year, we aim to provide up to $1.5-2 million in funding to support a range of Multi-Year Partners and Community Partners.

 The foundation continues nib's long history of supporting the health and wellbeing of communities in the Hunter region and around Australia.

-Together with our partners, we believe we have improved the health and wellbeing of more than 45,000 Australians, who have participated in the programs we fund.
+Together with our partners, we believe we have improved the health and wellbeing of more than 50,000 Australians, who have participated in the programs we fund.